Hugokoks/HITMEUP2/README.md

 step 3.

-///if you have created db you can now pull my app
+///if you created db you can now pull my app

 git clone https://github.com/Hugokoks/HITMEUP2.git